DW is 55 Plus & married for 30 years. He once nearly lost his wife in a horseback riding accident. He wondered if he could start over if...

 “I’ll start with a quarter pound of shrimp,” Jack said.
 “Can I pay for the sunscreen here, too?”

-Jack turned so Chief could reach the right sleeve of his t-shirt.
-Chief stapled the ticket in place.
+Jack turned so Scout could reach the right sleeve of his t-shirt.
+Scout stapled the ticket in place.

 Jack nodded and reached for his wallet.
 “You take credit cards?”